elringus/bootsharp/docs/guide/index.md

 Web platform is the industry-standard for building modern user interfaces.
 It has best in class tooling and frameworks, such as [React](https://react.dev) and [Svelte](https://svelte.dev) — allowing to build better frontends faster, compared to any other language/platform ecosystem.

-In contrast to solutions like [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor), which attempt to bring the entire web platform inside .NET (effectively reversing the natural workflow), Bootsharp facilitates high-level interoperation between C# and TypeScript, allowing to build domain and UI layers under their natural ecosystems.
+In contrast to solutions like [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor), which attempt to bring the entire web platform inside .NET (effectively reversing natural workflow), Bootsharp facilitates high-level interoperation between C# and TypeScript, allowing to build domain and UI layers under their natural ecosystems.

 ## How?

 Bootsharp installs as a NuGet package to the C# project dedicated for building the solution for web.
-It takes special care to not "leak" the dependency outside entry assembly of the web target, which is essential to keep the domain clean from any platform-specific details.
+It's specifically designed to not "leak" the dependency outside entry assembly of the web target, which is essential to keep the domain clean from any platform-specific details.

-While it's possible to author both export (C# -> JavaScript) and import (JavaScript -> C#) bindings via static methods, complex solutions will benefit from interface-based interop: simply feed Bootsharp C# interfaces describing export and import API surfaces, and it will automatically generate associated bindings and type declarations.
+While it's possible to author both export (C# -> JS) and import (C# <- JS) bindings via static methods, complex solutions will benefit from interface-based interop: simply feed Bootsharp C# interfaces describing export and import API surfaces, and it will automatically generate associated bindings and type declarations.

 ![](/img/banner.png)